 Radon And Indoor Air PollutionJanuary 21st, 2021 | by Matt Hoots | #Radon

 Radon is a naturally occurring radioactive gas that is harmful to humans if exposed for prolonged periods of time.
-It is caused by the breakdown of radioactive metals like uranium, radium and thorium found deep underground.
+It is caused by the breakdown of radioactive metals like uranium, radium, and thorium found deep underground.
 When present in the area, radon gas often infiltrates a home’s air supply through gaps and openings in its foundations.
 There is also the possibility of it seeping into the water supply and corrupting the home air quality through that.
 This becomes a problem when the contaminated water is used, releasing radon into the air and serving as another outlet for direct exposure.

-What makes this airborne toxin such a threat is it’s nearly untraceable characteristics.
+What makes this airborne toxin such a threat is its nearly untraceable characteristics.
 The colorless gas has no odor or taste.
 Without proper air quality testing and diagnosis in a house, radon can easily go unnoticed.
 Symptoms of exposure include, but are not limited to, wheezing, hoarseness, persistent cough, chronic chest pain, and frequent infections such as recurring bronchitis and pneumonia.
-Long term exposure will often cause further damage to the human body, inducing prolonged health complications that may become chronic or even life-threatening.
+Long-term exposure will often cause further damage to the human body, inducing prolonged health complications that may become chronic or even life-threatening.
 Certain types of lung cancer are now being attributed to radon exposure as it increases the risk.
-These effects are quite alarming considering that 1 in 15 homes are estimated to have elevated radon levels.
+These effects are quite alarming, considering that 1 in 15 homes are estimated to have elevated radon levels.
 So what can you do to stop it?

-One way to protect against radon is to routinely inspect the home yourself.
+One way to protect against radon is to inspect the home yourself routinely.
 Look out for cracks and openings in your home, especially in basements or ground floors.
 Be sure to invest in an air quality monitor, as this will provide you with an accurate reading of your home’s air quality.
 Lastly, if exposure is suspected, hire a professional or licensed expert to examine your home.
 This will bring your whole family peace of mind that you’re living in a healthy environment.

 Mold & Asbestos